FaisalTamanoJr/public-class-notes/content/Lessons/GEETHIC - Lesson 7.md

 ### Gilligan’s Criticisms of Kohlberg’s Ideas

-While investigating the morality of abortion, Gilligan interviewed women on their perspective of morality, and realized that it was incompatible with Lawrence Kohlberg’s framework.
+While investigating the morality of abortion, [[Carol Gilligan]] interviewed women on their perspective of morality, and realized that it was incompatible with Lawrence Kohlberg’s framework.
 She noticed that his framework was insufficient in that it does not call attention to this different view of morality, and, as such, became a critic of Kohlberg’s theory.

 One of her contentions was that justice is not the most important criterion for moral rightness.
 This criterion was governed by abstract rules which focused on resolving conflicting rights based on which precedes the other.
 Hence, autonomous moral reasoning, in this perspective, was about determining how to fairly balance rights.